 Emulsified sauces are one part chemistry, one part culinary magic.
 Take two ingredients which, “like oil and water”, should not blend together, and with a little effort, they become one delicious whole.

-Almost all emulsified sauces share three things which make them the perfect complement to the main dish; fat, acid and salt.
+Almost all emulsified sauces share three things that make them the perfect complement to the main dish; fat, acid, and salt.
 The fat, be it butter or oil, gives a rich texture to the sauce.
 The acid, typically lemon juice or vinegar, offers a piquant counterpoint to the fat, and salt opens the taste buds to enhance all the flavors.

 The internet abounds with “easy” hollandaise recipes.
 Many of them involve a blender.
 Yes, you can do it this way, but there is a certain satisfaction in making something the old fashioned way with just a bowl, a whisk and five simple ingredients.
 The ability to make a classic hollandaise is a skill every cook should have in their repertoire.
 There’s nothing wrong with using a blender, but give the traditional way a try.

 Hollandaise is considered one of the five “mother” sauces (Béchamel, Hollandaise, Espanol, Tomato and Veloute) from which most other sauces derive.
 For example, Bernaise sauce is the most common sauce derived from Hollandaise.
 It’s basically Hollandaise with the acid ingredient (vinegar or lemon juice) replaced by a strained reduction of vinegar, shallots, and fresh tarragon, and is most often served with grilled steak.